Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 - Prominently feature your logo.

-- Write copy with your target audience in mind.
+- Write marketing copy with your target audience in mind.

 - And, showcase your fashion design aesthetic.